Skip to main content

 The Department of African American and African Studies and Undergraduate Degree Program

 Since its inception under the banner of the Carter G. Woodson Institute, the Department of African American and African Studies has promoted interdisciplinary and collaborative research and interpretation of the African American and African experience in a global context.
 The Woodson Institute administers the undergraduate major and minor degrees in African American and African Studies (AAS).
 In addition to the African-American and African Studies major and minor, the department also has a minor in African Studies, which was initiated in 2007.
-For students who wish to conduct intensive research, the deparment offers a Distinguished Majors Program (DMP) which culminates in a thesis project supervised by an academic advisor.
+For students who wish to conduct intensive research, the department offers a Distinguished Majors Program (DMP) which culminates in a thesis project supervised by an academic advisor.

 The Research Institute and the Woodson Fellowship Program